 Now everything is still.

 One of the other times I was here–I think it might have been for Caesar–I had a conversation with Katherine about how dancers have a culture of quiet focus, and this is one reason many of my favorite actors are former dancers.
 At the time when we had that conversation, I had no idea how deeply guarded and enforced that tradition is.
 Now, I’m taking an adult ballet class at the rec center these days–about as far as one can get from professional ballet training!–and one night, I bumped into my friend when we were doing a group thing.
 “Oh, I’m sorry!”
 I said.
-“Are you alright?” and my dance teacher said, “Alisha, there’s no talking in dance class!”
+“Are you alright?” and my dance teacher said, “There’s no talking in dance class!”
 I remember telling Katherine that I wanted to work on a production where the actors brought that level of focus and attention to the room, where there could be that silence.
 This show, it has happened.
 For the first time, I believe I will get through an entire rehearsal period without ever once having to ask someone to take their conversation in the hall.
 Interestingly, we’ve had many of our rehearsals in a dance studio.
 Maybe that helped set the tone.

 The focus bleeds beyond simply enforcing silence.
 One night, we had three actors who were sick (of a cast of 10!), and so the stage manager had to read in for “ghosts.”
 I’ve never, ever had a rehearsal with ghosts where it went anything near this well.
 The deep focus is at least partly responsible for this.